 This has already been a long post, but if you want to see the steps I took to generate a $100/month blog, check out my post on the road to a $100 month blog.

-Additionally, you can also check out some of my recent blog updates, where I’m slowly closing in on the $300/month mark!
+Additionally, you can also check out some of my recent blog updates, that document how my progress has unfolded.

 I hope you have found this blogging guide for beginners to be useful, and maybe inspiring!

 I am not an expert when it comes to blogging, but I think I’ve done alright since starting This Online World in January.

 I hope that the lessons I have learned may save you some time, and also help you kick-start your journey to starting a successful blog (had to throw the keyword in one more time!)

 Thanks for reading!
 Be sure to share this article with someone who is on the fence about starting their own blog.

 Tom is a 23 year old recent college graduate from Canada with a passion for side hustling, passive income, and marketing.
 This Online World is all about providing people with honest ways to make and save more money by using technology.
 To learn more about Tom, read his About Page!

 If you’re interested in freelance writing services or want to partner with This Online World, please visit Tom Blake Digital to get in touch!